 Lessons are scheduled weekly and are available for 30, 45, or 60 minutes.

-All students play in 2 recitals each year.
-Currently these are not part of the tuition, though that is subject to change in the future.
+All students play in 2 mandatory recitals each year, which are included in the tuition.

-Tuition is a set, pro-rated monthly rate and is due at the first lesson of each month.
-A one-time $50 books and materials fee is due at the beginning of each year (September).
-Festival and competition fees are to be paid separately and are due a month before the scheduled event.
+Tuition is a flat monthly rate and is due at the first lesson of each month.
+A $75 Books/Registration fee and $25 recital fee is applied at the beginning of each school year.
+All books, supplies, and recital costs are deducted from these fees.
+Festival and competition fees are separate.

 All students pay a registration fee at the start of each school year (September).
 The fee is used to cover materials and music books throughout the year.